iftekmahmud/iftekmahmud.github.io/blog/http-tls/README.md

 2. **Enter the Target URL:** For this example, let's use `www.megacorpone.com`.
 3. **Review the Results:** The tool provides a grade and details missing or misconfigured headers.

-![](assets/images/1.png)

 For instance, if `www.megacorpone.com` lacks `Content-Security-Policy` and `X-Frame-Options`, it might receive a low grade (e.g., D or F).
 This suggests the server is not hardened against common attacks, potentially indicating broader security weaknesses.

+![](assets/images/1.png)

+Using Security Headers, suppose we find:

+- Missing `Content-Security-Policy` and `X-Frame-Options`.

+This suggests the site is vulnerable to XSS and clickjacking.
+As a researcher, you might prioritize testing for these vulnerabilities in later phases of a penetration test.

 ## Interpreting Results